IT’S FINALLY HERE! Join us for the long-awaited release of A Choreographic Journey of Survival and Triumph—May 3, 2-4:00PM Reserve your spot today!

 Renowned dancer, choreographer, painter, and teacher Shimon Braun will be joining us from his home in Philadelphia to share stories of serving as an officer in the Israeli army, dancing with the Batsheva Dance Company under the Artistic Direction of Martha Graham, and leading his own dance companies Jazz Plus and Waves which was hailed as a “Phenomenon” by The New York Times, before returning to painting and creating a prolific body of work on canvas.

-A glance at the opening number of Jazz Plus.
+A glance at the opening number of Shimon’s dance Company, Jazz Plus.